cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_16.rst

 | Definition: (of an object or substance) having a physical property which has the same value when measured in different directions.
 | Antonyms: anisotropic.
 |
-| dictate
-| dictation
-| Definition: to say words for sb else to write down.
-| Usage: He dictated a letter to his secretary.
-| Definition: to tell sb what to do, especially in an annoying way.
-| Usage: that doesn't give you the right to dictate to me.
-| Usage: They are in no position to dictate terms.
-|
 | aerial
 | Definition: existing, happening, or operating in the air.
 | Usage: an aerial battle.